 The benefit of this release was the GPIO header (General Purpose Input/Output), which enabled the possibility of embedding the device into computers aimed at developing robotic technology and other forms of automation.

 Due to the evolution of technology in this era, the RPi Zero (Raspberry Pi Zero) was reported to be 40% faster than the RPi1.

-One of the drawbacks of this model is that you can't really do anything with it, without investing in a Raspberry Pi Zero W Starter Kit (Opens New Window).
+One of the drawbacks of this model is that you can't really do anything with it, without investing in a Raspberry Pi Zero W Starter Kit.

 These successes are really the tip of the iceberg.
-The image below shows some of the Foundations other successes.
+The image below shows a snapshot of the Foundations other successes.

-More young people around the world are actively learning about computer sciences and computer programming, as a result of the Foundations Code Club (Opens New Window).
+More young people around the world are actively learning about computer sciences and computer programming, as a result of the Foundations Code Club.

-Scratch is an easy to learn programming language with simple instruction sets that ca be move around with a mouse.
+Scratch is an easy to learn programming language with simple instruction sets that can be moved around with a mouse.